-2 Goal Name Public Facilities/Infrastructure-Rehabilitation Goal Description Activities include rehabilitation, replacement or remodeling of a public facilities (infrastructure, community facilities, public utilities and affordable housing) systems.
+Goal Description Activities include rehabilitation, replacement or remodeling of a public facilities (infrastructure, community facilities, public utilities and affordable housing) systems.
 30% - Public Facility / Infrastructure - Rehabilitation Why 30?
 First, for the state CDBG program, the Public Facilities/Infrastructure- Rehabilitation.
 Consists of a large diverse number of activities, therefore, by going with 30% it gives local governments a fair amount of flexibility to submit an application based on their Public Facility/Infrastructure- Rehab needs.
 The original intent of the CDBG program, was not meant to be a top down driven model.
 Second, over the last five years the CDBG percentage expended on Public Facilities/Infrastructure-Rehab was 33%.
 This percentage was close to the 2015-19 Consolidated Plan's five year goal of expending 30% on the Public Facilities /Infrastructure - Rehabilitation.
 In other words, the number of rehabilitation projects over the last five years was close to 30% so with no major changes to community needs or programmatic changes, there doesn't appear to be a need to change the percentage.
 Further rationale for 30%, is based on the results of the needs survey.
 Some of the activities identified with the highest needs were parks and recreation facilities, community centers, fire/EMT stations, water and sewer systems, see survey results.
-These activities could fall within the compliance goal.
+These activities could fall within the rehabilitation goal.
 Although streets and sidewalks were identified as high needs it would be difficult for these activities to meet a required low-to-moderate income national objective and subsequently the rehabilitation goal.
 Supportive infrastructure activities for affordable housing could fall within this goal.
 Another reason for the 30% is that the needs survey under planning studies indicated a high need for funding for facilities plan and a recent state broadband task force has indicated a need to assist in expanding broadband in rural communities, therefore, Commerce will look to create a separate planning / study grant set-aside which would include facilities planning studies and broadband feasibility studies.
 It is likely the activities under the planning / study grant set-aside could fall within the public facilities / infrastructure rehabilitation goal.
+This would include helping qualified cities or counties acquire and/or rehabilitate a building to establish an infectious disease treatment clinic and/or accommodate isolation of patients during recovery.
 Third, projects funding from this allocation priority will help to ensure Idaho Department of Commerce meets its 70% of funding to benefit low-to-moderate income requirement.